PratikFagadiya/FancyJetpackComposeDialog/README.md

 </table>

 ## Implementation
-Implementation of FancyComposeDialog library is so easy.
-You can check [/app](https://github.com/PratikFagadiya/FancyComposeDialog/blob/master/app) directory for demo.
+Implementation of FancyJetpackComposeDialogs library is so easy.
+You can check [/app](https://github.com/PratikFagadiya/FancyJetpackComposeDialog/tree/master/app) directory for demo.
 Let's have look on basic steps of implementation.

 ### Prerequisite